-It’s no secret that Certified Management Accountants have more earning power than their non-certified peers, but are you aware of just how much more?
+It’s no secret that CMA accounting professionals have more earning power than their non-certified peers, but are you aware of just how much more?

 Around the world, CMA salaries are ⅓ higher per year than the salaries of non-certified professionals.

 Accountants with a CMA in the United States earn on average upwards of $123,718 per year – a number that has increased by 4% since 2019 reporting.
 CMAs make approximately 32% more than non-certified professionals.
 As a young CMA under 29 years old, you may earn 107% more than your non-certified peers!